 - You will absolutely need to determine and choose wisely your priorities in life

 Hormones are the first point that we want to test correctly.
 Notice I use the word “CORRECTLY”.
 That means there are different testing methods for different hormones.
-Some methods better than others.
+Some methods are better than others.
 We want to ensure we get the most correct data from your body and it may not all be from blood draws.
 We use a combination of saliva hormone testing and serum blood.

 The hormones we need to focus on are: Insulin, Cortisol, Thyroid Free T3 – Free T4 – Reverse T3 – TSH, Estradiol, Progesterone, D3, Testosterone, DHEA.
 Hormones that are involved in feeling satisfied after eating are leptin and insulin.
 Those that determine hunger are ghrelin and cortisol. (note: testosterone is the most abundant hormone in women!
 Not estrogens!).
-Hormones involved in fat burning are our insulin and cortisol.
+Hormones involved in fat burning are insulin and cortisol.
 Metabolic hormones regulate your response to food and food regulates metabolic hormones!

 Insulin is the big guy.
 That’s the one that determines how your glucose is used or not used.
 He’s the bouncer at he club’s front door.
 If the bouncer doesn’t open the door to usher in the glucose to your cells… the glucose in our blood rises.
 That in turn causes the cells to get blocked so now the bouncer can’t do its job and fat accumulates.